 What is Point of Contact (POC)?

-In B2B sales development, a Point of Contact (POC) is the primary individual inside a target account that your SDR or sales team engages during prospecting.
+A point of contact (POC) is the main person responsible for handling communication, answering questions, and coordinating information for a specific account, project, or relationship.
+In B2B sales development, the POC is the primary individual inside a target account that your SDR or sales team engages during prospecting.
 The POC coordinates communication, shares internal context, and often champions your solution across the broader buying committee, making accurate identification and management of POCs a core part of effective list-building and outbound strategy.

 Understanding Point of Contact (POC) in B2B Sales